-We have currently reviewed 7 headphones from AKG.
+We have currently reviewed 7 AKG headphones.
 They're a well-trusted brand that typically focuses on great audio reproduction and mid-to-high-end open headphones.
 We have a few AKG headphones reviews planned throughout the year, and we will continue to update you on any new headphones that we test.

 Compared to other brands